What is Achilles Tendonitis?

 - Pain may get worse with provocating activity.

 - Pain and stiffness may be during the night or with getting up in the morning.

 - The area may be tender, red, warm, or swollen if there is inflammation.

 Diagnosis of Achilles Tendonitis/ Rupture

 The condition can be clinically diagnosed by close observation and assessment of the patient’s problem.
-The Thompson test can clinically examines the integrity of the Achilles tendon.
+The Thompson test can clinically examine the integrity of the Achilles tendon.
 By squeezing the calf normally the foot goes into Plantarflexion.
-In cases of complete tear Plantarflexion will not occur.
+In cases of a complete tear, Plantarflexion will not occur.

 Achilles tendons will often have a painful and prominent lump within the tendon.